 … one like the Son of man came with the clouds of heaven, and came to the Ancient of days, and they brought him near before him (7:13).
 And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed (Dan 7:14).

-The authors of the letter to the Hebrews and the book of Revelation accepted Daniel as factual.
+The author of the letter to the Hebrews accepted Daniel as factual.

 In Hebrews 11:33, 34 we read: